tkoopman/Generic-Synthesis-Patcher/docs/Settings.md

     ...
 Exclude Regex Example
     "Matches": { "InventoryArt": "-/^(?!.*(?:(?:Book)|(?:Journal)|(?:Tome))).*((?:Note)|(?:Scroll)|(?:Paper)|(?:Map)|(?:Recipe)).*$/" }

-# Actions
+## Actions

-At least 1 action must exist.
-If both provided then both will be applied to matching records.
+At least 1 action should exist, under most circumstances (see SingleMatch Groups below), else what's the point of the rule.
+If both provided then multiple actions the processing order will be:

+- Merge
+- Forward - Should be self only, else will overwrite merge.
+- Fill - Could be used to add / remove extra stuff post Merge/Forward.

 >**<font color="green">Fill</font>**: This will just apply the changes to all listed fields.
 The most basic of action.
+If single value field, then will just overwrite field with what you put in fill action.
-If field selected is a <font color="blue">list</font> then you must provide value as a list surrounded by [ ].
-All other fields do not use [ ].
+If field selected is a <font color="blue">list</font> then:

-In the below example Name just requires a single value, while Effects could have multiple so uses [ ]
+- Fill will add / remove items from the list, based on prefix of the item.
+- Surrounded multiple entries with \[ ]

     {
         "Types": "Ingestible",